Hakon/reefpoints/_posts/2012-01-22-client-side-validations-goes-modular.md

 guessing maybe a week or two to get through all of these.
 I'll go through a few `beta`s then an release candidate or two.
 I'm very much so open to community contributions.
 If you want to help, please do!

+You can start using this today with the beta version.
+All of the plugins require the beta version of ClientSideValidations 3.2.0.

 ## The Future ##